 With his Ph.D. completed, Wilkins was eager to do something big to help defeat Hitler.
 The University of Birmingham already had an atomic bomb research program underway and he joined it.

 In February 1944, Wilkins moved to Berkeley, California to join the Manhattan Project – the allied effort to build an atomic bomb.
 Wilkins worked with the isotope separation group using Ernest Lawrence’s cyclotrons.

 What is Life?
 Biophysics

 In 1945, with the war over, Wilkins moved back to the UK, to the University of St Andrews in Scotland.
-His former Ph.D. advisor John Randall had been appointed chair of physics there and had asked Wilkins to join him.
+His former Ph.D. advisor John Randall was now chair of physics there and asked Wilkins to join him.

-A year later, Randall moved to King’s College, London, where the Medical Research Council had offered him very generous funding to build and become the director of a brand new biophysics laboratory.
-Randall took Wilkins with him again, this time in the role of assistant director.
+A year later, Randall moved to King’s College, London, where the Medical Research Council offered him very generous funding to build and become the director of a brand new biophysics laboratory.
+Again, Randall took Wilkins with him, this time as assistant director.
 Wilkins was tasked with solving problems in biology using the methods of physics.

 Wilkins was enthusiastic about biophysics – he had read the great quantum physicist Erwin Schrödinger’s 1944 book What is Life? and hoped to discover the molecular structure of genes.

 In 1944, Oswald Avery and his colleagues at the Rockefeller Institute in Manhattan had demonstrated that genes are DNA.
 Their discovery met with resistance, but the idea was gaining ground.